ortus-docs/coldbox-docs/layouts_n_views/rendering_views/view_caching.md

 # View Caching

 You can also pass in the caching arguments below and your view will be rendered once and then cached for further renderings.
-Every ColdBox application has two active cache regions by default: default and template.
-All view and event caching renderings go into the template cache.
+Every ColdBox application has two active cache regions: `default and template`.
+All view and event caching renderings go into the `template` cache.

 |Argument|Type|Required|Default|Description|
 |--|--|--|--|--|